apify/actor-vector-database-integrations/actors/pinecone/README.md

 This way, the integration minimizes unnecessary updates and ensures that only new or modified data is processed.

 Further, the integration can delete data from Pinecone that hasn't been crawled for a specified period.
-It can happend that data in the Pinecone database is outdated, e.g., when a page was removed from the website.
+It can happen that data in the Pinecone database is outdated, e.g., when a page was removed from the website.
 But it can also happen that the crawler has missed some pages due to various reasons.
 It is therefore beneficial to deleted outdated data from Pinecone database This is controlled by the `expiredObjectDeletionPeriod` setting, where data older than the specified number of days is automatically deleted.

-Concrete value of `enableDeltaUpdates` dependes on your use case.
+Concrete value of `enableDeltaUpdates` depends on your use case.
-Typically if a website is crawled every day, the `enableDeltaUpdates` can be set to 7, if you crawl every week, it can be set to 30.
+Typically, if a website is crawled every day, the `enableDeltaUpdates` can be set to 7, if you crawl every week, it can be set to 30.

 ```json
 {